Gallery

 Visualisation of the Basel collection of phages

 For demonstration of LoVis4u's capabilities (and because it is fun), I applied it to the entire Basel collection of 78 Escherichia coli phages (see Maffei et.al.
 PLOS Biology).
+In addition, we activate pyhmmer functional annotation of proteins.

 LoVis4u PDF file of the visualisation